An audience watching an interesting show

 Northern Ontario’s premier writing festival, Wordstock Sudbury Festival, invites readers and writers alike to share their love for the written word.

-This annual literary festival focuses on amplifying a wide range of Canadian voices, particularly Northern Ontario authors, who write about issues like accessibility, reconciliation and diversity.
+This annual literary festival amplifies a wide range of Canadian voices, particularly Northern Ontario authors, who write about issues like accessibility, reconciliation and diversity.

 If you’re a budding writer, join the sessions to hone your writing craft or participate in conversations about change.
 Youth writers can enter the Youthwords Writing Contest for the chance to win a cash prize.
 Previous festivals have also hosted children’s authors readings and masterclasses for kids interested in writing or spoken word poetry.